Mc-Zen/zero/README.md

 ## Units and quantities

 Numbers are frequently displayed together with a (physical) unit forming a so-called _quantity_.
-Zero has built-in support for formatting quantities through the `si` module.
+Zero has built-in support for formatting quantities through the `zi` module.

 Zero takes a different approach to units than other packages: In order to avoid repetition ([DRY principle](https://de.wikipedia.org/wiki/Don%E2%80%99t_repeat_yourself)) and to avoid accidental errors, every unit is
 - first _declared_ (or already predefined)